US unemployment falls to 11%, but new shutdowns are underway

 While unemployment fell in June for all groups, it dropped faster for whites than for Blacks or Latinos.
 The rate among white people was 10.1%.
 Black unemployment fell to 15.4% from 16.8%.
 Among Latinos, unemployment dropped to 14.5% from 17.6%.

-The number of laid-off workers seeking jobless benefits rose last week in Texas, Arizona and Tennessee.
+The number of laid-off workers seeking unemployment benefits rose last week in Texas, Arizona and Tennessee.
 It fell in California, but was near 280,000.
-That’s more than the number of people who were seeking unemployment benefits in the entire country before the outbreak took hold in March.
+That’s more than the number of people who were seeking jobless benefits in the entire country before the outbreak took hold in March.

 McDonald’s has paused its reopening efforts nationwide, and Apple is re-closing scores of its stores in the United States.
 Credit and debit card data tracked by JPMorgan Chase shows that consumers reduced their spending last week after having increased it steadily in late April and May.